 Free Credit Reports

 Certain situations can get you a free credit report.
 A denial of credit, employment, housing, insurance and employment entitles you to a free credit report.
-If you are currently unemployed and seeking employment you are entitled to get your credit report.
+If you are currently unemployed and seeking employment you are entitled to get a free credit report.
 If you are on government assistance you can also request free credit reports.